Fashion Design · Undergraduate

 The course also includes: a visit to a manufacturer, an international guest lecture by a fashion industry expert; a personal project; and an individual interview with a senior teacher from the course to assess your potential and further opportunities to continue in this field of study.
 The whole working process and final project will be documented in a design book, adding value to the portfolio of any fashion designer.

-Participation in this course is an excellent initial stage of preparation in the fashion business, a course of study that may continue with the 3-year undergraduate program in Leather Technology or the 9-month master’s program in Accessories Design.
+Participation in this course is an excellent initial stage of preparation in the fashion business, a course of study that may continue with the 3-year undergraduate program in Leather Technology or the 9-month master program in Shoe Design.